 - Create dialogue around a shared vision and sense of purpose.

-- Is supported by clear communication, with consistent and manageable ways to evaluate outcomes..
+- Be supported by clear communication with consistent and manageable methods of evaluation.

 - Support resilient and sustainable partnerships with local communities and the broader education system.